Quantifying the Internal Validity of Weighted Estimands: Motivating Example

 \end{proposition}

-The linearity assumption can be removed if we instead regress $Y$ on $(1,D,h(X))$ where $h(X)$ is a vector of functions of $X$ such that $p(X)$ is in their linear span.
-The overlap assumption can also be weakened since it is not required for $\beta_\text{OLS}$ to be defined.
+The linearity assumption can be removed by instead regressing $Y$ on $(1,D,h(X))$, where $h(X)$ is a vector of functions of $X$ whose linear span contains $p(X)$\@.
+Overlap is not required for this representation to hold: the assumption that $\P(p(X) \in (0,1)) > 0$ is sufficient.